networktocode/awesome-network-automation/README.md

  - [Netmiko](https://github.com/ktbyers/netmiko) - Multi-vendor library to simplify Paramiko SSH connections to network devices.
  - [Nornir](https://github.com/nornir-automation/nornir) - Nornir is a pure Python automation framework intented to be used directly from Python.
  - [SEC - Simple Event Correlator](https://simple-evcorr.github.io/) - SEC is an event correlation tool for advanced event processing which can be harnessed for event log monitoring, for network and security management, for fraud detection, and for any other task which involves event correlation.
+  - [Template Text Parser](https://github.com/dmulyalin/ttp) - CLI tool and Python module for parsing semi-structured text into structured data.
+Similar syntax to Jinja templating, but in reverse.
  - [TextFSM](https://github.com/google/textfsm) - Python module for parsing semi-structured text into Python tables.

 ## Non-Core Ansible Modules